RF-Fahad-Islam/PC-File-Manager/README.md

 It is a **User friendly** **GUI** program that helps you managed your unfolded files in a folder respective their extensions **{Such as : .jpg, .doc, .xlsx, .html ....}** automatically.
 Means it's can arrange suppose the .doc to a **DOC** folder etc. You don't need to worry about the folders clutter.
 It's create as many folders as it needs processing the extensions.

-**Note: I need the help of somebody who can help me upgrade the GUI**
 ## Important Notice
 **For using these program you need to download all files of above.
 Else these program may through a error.**
 ## Requirements